zznewclear13/zznewclear13.me/posts/beijing-jiuxianqiao-community.md

 ![Birdview](../images/articles/design_07/Birdview.jpg)

 I made this renovation design of Jiuxianqiao Community with Liren Shen.
-In this project, we thought about adding a roof on the courtyark, changing it to a parking lot, solving the parking problem in Jiuxianqiao Community.
+In this project, we thought about adding a roof on the courtyard, changing it to a parking lot, solving the parking problem in Jiuxianqiao Community.
 In each block of this community, we added co-working office, youth hotel, and shop to keep this community in a good economy state.

 ![Analysis](../images/articles/design_07/Analysis.jpg)